 Article 3 – The “United Nations Declaration on the Rights of Indigenous Peoples” said: “Article 14 –1.
 Indigenous peoples have the right to establish and control their educational systems and institutions providing education in their own languages, in a manner appropriate to their cultural methods of teaching and learning.
 2. Indigenous individuals, particularly children, have the right to all levels and forms of education of the State without discrimination.
 3. States shall, in conjunction with indigenous peoples, take effective measures, in order for indigenous individuals, particularly children, including those living outside their communities, to have access, when possible, to an education in their own culture and provided in their own language.
 Article 15 –1.
 Indigenous peoples have the right to the dignity and diversity of their cultures, traditions, histories and aspirations which shall be appropriately reflected in education and public information.”

-Article 4 – Maitriyana Buddhist University is registered as Institutional Member of ATALM Association of Tribal Archives, Libraries, and Museums.
+Article 4 – Maitriyana Buddhist Community is registered as Institutional Member of ATALM Association of Tribal Archives, Libraries, and Museums.

-Article 7 – Maitriyana Buddhist Community has an executive power leaded by the Spiritual Leader of the Buddhist School.
+Article 5 –Maitriyana Buddhist Community has an executive power leaded by Zen-University.

 FACULTIES, DEPARTMENTS AND TRAINING

-Article 11 – Within Maitriyana Buddhist Community the similar or related knowledges are grouped into Faculties and Departments which are units of teaching of professional careers.
-Although these Faculties and Departments depend directly from the Rector of the University, they can be linked with other institutes.
+Article 10 – Within Maitriyana Buddhist Community the similar or related knowledges are grouped into Faculties and Departments which are units of teaching of professional careers.
+Although these Faculties and Departments depend directly from the Spiritual Leader of the Community, they can be linked with other institutes.

 INVESTIGATION AND STUDY PROGRAMS

-Article 16 – Maitriyana Buddhist Community has a School or centre of studies but it is also a laboratory of thought devoted to the task of forming cutting-edge researchers specialized in complex and radical knowledges.
+Article 15 – Maitriyana Buddhist Community has a School that it is also a laboratory of thought devoted to the task of forming cutting-edge researchers specialized in complex and radical knowledges.

 STUDENTS AND APPRENTICES